-- a) Goods and services may only be procured by way of - - b) petty cash purchases, up to a transaction value of R2 000 (VAT included); - c) Written or verbal quotations for procurements of a transaction value over R2 000 up to R10 000 (VAT included); - d) Formal written price quotations for procurements of a transaction value over R10 000 up to R200 000 (VAT included); and - e) a competitive bidding process for- - f) Procurements above a transaction value of R200 000 (VAT included); and - g) The procurement of long-term contracts. - h) The accounting officer may, in writing, lower, but not increase, the different threshold values specified in subparagraph (1); or direct that - (i) Written or verbal quotations be obtained for any specific procurement of a transaction value lower than R2 000: - (ii) Formal written price quotations be obtained for any specific procurement of a - (iii) transaction value lower than R10 000; or - (iv) A competitive bidding process be followed for any specific procurement of a transaction value lower than R200 000. - (v) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
+- a) Goods and services may only be procured by way of - - b) Petty cash purchases, up to a transaction value of R2 000 (VAT included); - c) Formal written price quotations for procurements of a transaction value over R2 000 up to R300 000 (VAT included); and - d) a competitive bidding process for- - e) Procurements above a transaction value of R300 000 (VAT included); - f) The procurement of long-term contracts. - g) The Accounting Officer must take all reasonable steps to ensure that the procurement of goods and service through formal written price quotation is not abused. - h) The Accounting Officer or Chief Financial Officer must on a monthly basis be notified in writing of all formal written price quotations accepted by an official acting in terms of a sub delegation. - (i) Goods or services may not deliberately be split into parts or items of a lesser value. merely to avoid complying with the requirements of the policy.
 When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible, be treated and dealt with as a single transaction.

-3. General preconditions for consideration of written quotations or bids
+3. General preconditions for consideration of formal written price quotations or bids a) Full name;